-If you are wondering if you should add sex data in the app, the answer is yes!
+If you're wondering if you should add sex data in the app, the answer is yes!

-What are the benefits to logging sex data?
+What are the benefits of logging sex data?

 Logging sex data can help you get to know your body better!
-Sex drive, which tends to increase before and during ovulation, can be a telltale of your overall health, where you may not be ‘in the mood’ as often if you are not feeling well, sleeping poorly, etc.
+Sex drive, which tends to increase before and during ovulation, can be a telltale of your overall health.
+For example, you may not be ‘in the mood’ as often if you are not feeling well, sleeping poorly, etc.

 When using NC° Birth Control, logging sex data helps you track how well you and your partner use protection and also informs you of the possibility of pregnancy should a protective method fail or be forgotten during sex.

 When using NC° Plan Pregnancy, logging sex data helps you know the chances of conception for each cycle, as you will know exactly when you had sex in relation to your ovulation.
 It will also help you analyze if you and your partner should aim for intercourse a few more times in the days leading up to ovulation or not.
-We recommend intercourse regularly during the fertile (pink-red) days to increase the chances of conception.
+We recommend intercourse regularly during the fertile days (Pink and Red Days) to increase the chances of conception.

 How to log sex data